Caroline van der Plas: Political career

 Originally a member of the CDA, Van der Plas left the party shortly after the 2019 provincial elections.
 During her membership, she had frequently criticised the party for not doing enough to represent the interests of the agricultural sector.
 In response to the widespread farmers' protests that took place in the Netherlands in October 2019, she then founded the Farmer–Citizen Movement (BBB).

 On 17 October 2020, Van der Plas was unanimously chosen as the party leader of the BBB.
 Her campaign for the 2021 general election focused on issues important to rural and agrarian voters, including pledges for a "Ministry of the Countryside" located at least 100 kilometres from The Hague, and a removal of the ban on neonicotinoids.
 The party won one seat in the House of Representatives, and Van der Plas was installed on 31 March 2021.
 She continued to serve as the BBB's parliamentary leader after the November 2023 general election as well as spokesperson for agriculture, nature, health, and infrastructure.
 The latter two specialties were replaced by foreign trade and development aid following the swearing in of the Schoof cabinet.

+On 20 February 2026 Van der Plas handed over leadership of the party to fellow party founder Henk Vermeer, she remained a member of the House of Representatives.